buckmelton/notes/bucks-rails-notes.md

     - application file runs and starts to configure the environment
       - runs one of the environment config files (e.g. development.rb, production.rb, test.rb)
       - then run all the initializers, then the app is up and running

+- browser sends request
+- received by a web server
+- which passes the request to the Rails *router* (`config/routes.rb') which figures out which controller
+- and passes the request to a Rails *controller*
+- the *controller* interacts with a *model*
+- the *controller* renders the *view* and returns the complete web page to the browser as HTML

+### View App in Browser
+On a local server, go to http://localhost:3000/.
+On Cloud9, go to Share and click on the Application address.
+You should see the default Rails page.

 ### Routes:
   - When a request comes in, it goes to config/routes.rb